cran/SpaDES/README.md

 ## Getting help

+Q&A forum is available on the SpaDES Users Google Group.
+This is the place to ask for help on setting up and running simulations, as well as module development.
+Please do not file bug reports here.

 - [Q&A Forum](https://groups.google.com/forum/#!forum/spades-users)

 ## Reporting bugs

 The `SpaDES` metapackage simply loads a number of other packages from the `SpaDES` ecosystem.
-Bug reports should be reported to the specific package in question rather than the metapackage.
+Bug reports should be reported to the specific package in question rather than the metapackage, and should contain a concise [reproducible example](https://stackoverflow.com/q/5963269/1380598).
 Contact us via the package's GitHub site:

 - [quickPlot](https://github.com/PredictiveEcology/quickPlot/issues)